AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

 - Only AdGuard for Windows, Mac, Android are technically capable of using rules with `$extension` modifier.
-- `$extension` modifier with specific userscript name is supported by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.13 or later**.

-Rules with `$extension` modifier with specific userscript name are supported by AdGuard for Windows, Mac and Android with [CoreLibs](https://adguard.com/en/blog/introducing-corelibs.html) v1.13 or later.
+- Rules with `$extension` modifier with specific userscript name are supported by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.13 or later.

 :::